How to Get Rid of Varicose Veins

 I’ve said that you don’t need to worry about varicose veins, but there are occasional instances when you might need to see your doctor.
 Make an appointment if:

-your varicose veins are so bad that it is causing your legs or feet to form ulcers.
+your varicose veins cause your legs or feet to form ulcers.
 Ulcers are superficial openings on top of the skin.

-you get a sudden significant amount of fluid retention in your legs
+you produce a significant amount of fluid retention in your legs

 your veins start to bleed